First Year CS Guide

 3. Course Enrollment (or how to make a schedule that doesn't overburden you)

-4. Course Tips (or how to actually succeed in those courses and GET HELP)
+4. Course Tips (or how to succeed in those courses and GET HELP)

 5. Program Admission (Formerly Subject POSt) (AKA most speculative/invisible monster to terrorize students in all of Canada or even the world that got a rework into a much nicer thing but is still worth paying attention to)

-6. Mental health (Really important to read and understand, it's real and we need to talk about it)
+6. Mental Health (Really, really important to read and understand, it's real and we need to talk about it)

-8. Jobs/Internships/PEY (or how and when to get some real-world experience)
+8. Jobs, Internships, and ASIP (or how and when to get some real-world experience)

 10. Finances (Why CS costs more and how to reduce these costs)